Bags and Belongings Policy

 - Excessive number of items may not be accepted

 - Items which pose a potential safety or security threat will not be accepted (i.e. dangerous goods such as weapons or chemicals, or items with a strong or offensive odour)

 - State Library reserves the right to refuse the cloakroom service for any other items not considered suitable.

 Visitors are required to keep permitted bags with them at all times.
 Visitors should take care with personal items and be vigilant in supervising their bags.
 Bags left unsupervised in any part of the Library may be considered abandoned and may be confiscated by Library security staff.
 Bags deemed suspect will be cordoned off and managed in accordance with the Library's emergency response procedures.
-Visitors wishing to retrieve bags that have been impounded by security personnel should direct their enquiries to the security staff on duty located at State Library reception.
+Visitors wishing to retrieve bags that have been impounded by security personnel should direct their enquiries to the security staff on duty, located on Level 1..

 The State Library cloakroom is staffed at all times and all reasonable measures are taken to ensure the security of items accepted for cloaking.
 However, visitors should be aware that items are left at their own risk.
 Visitors are strongly encouraged to keep their cloakroom token in a secure place as the State Library is unable to accept responsibility for property retrieved from the cloakroom by another person holding the corresponding token.

 - SLQ Protective Security Policy and Standard Operating Procedures

 Discover an eclectic range of books, gifts, reproduction prints and more at the Library Shop.